 • Unit 12: Contemporary Dance Technique (internally assessed)

 • Unit 3: Group Performance Workshop (externally assessed)

 You will study a range of dance styles and creative approaches such as contemporary, jazz and commercial dance, as well as increasing your knowledge of safe practice, the dance industry, practitioners and live performance.
 You will explore a range of practical performance projects working independently and in groups from a stimulus, theme/dance style or music, to create dance for a live audience, based on the skills you learn in workshops and lessons and you will reflect on your practical work.
-You will explore practitioners’ such as; Bob Fosse, Christopher Bruce, Merce Cunningham, Martha Graham, Jose Limon, Frantic Assembly, DV8 and Andrew Lloyd Webber, through practical exploration and research.
+You will explore practitioners’ such as; Bob Fosse, Martha Graham, Merce Cunningham, Joan Skinner, Akram Khan, Frantic Assembly, DV8 and Andrew Lloyd Webber, through practical exploration and research.
 You will also; research in depth

 and complete an extended piece of writing on practitioners’ styles, techniques and repertoire, complete a research report exploring and investigating into the roles and skills of a performer and prepare a presentation based on practitioners and their work.